kavli-ntnu/dj-docs/docs/common/getting_started/python.md

 ephys.UnitSpikeTimes()
 ```

-**Congratulations, you are now connected to and interacting with the datajoint pipeline!**
+**Congratulations, you are now connected to and interacting with a datajoint pipeline!**

 #### GUI for imaging users